 - Avoid strong-smelling cargo (takeout food, athletic gear) if you want to help preserve that glorious new car smell.
 If you’re not a fan, you can leave your windows vented overnight if your Mustang lives in a garage.

 - Remove any and all unnecessary stickers.
 We’re happy that the car was built in Dearborn, Michigan, but there’s no need to clutter up the window!

-- Swap out the dealer license plate frame (surely you can find a better cause to support?)
+- Swap out the dealer Mustang license plate frames (surely you can find a better cause to support?)

 - Find your ideal Ford MyColor shade for your gauges!

 Take it Easy, Don’t Sweat the Small Details

 Following the break-in recommendations that Ford outlines in the manual are key to ensuring that your Mustang properly settles into being driven.
 With a few weeks of patience and gentle, varied driving, you’ll be setting your car on the right path for years and years of driving enjoyment down the road.
 After that, you’ll be ready to really enjoy your vehicle the way it came from the factory.
 Alternatively, if you’re already excited to put your own personal touch on it with upgrades and changes (from LED lights to an engine overhaul), we’re here to help make it happen!